azkiflay/terraform/README.md

 ```
 You can see that the bucket created before (i.e., "*azkiflay-moodle-terraform-state*") is referenced in the "*terraform {}*" block.
 As a result, Terraform will not store its *terraform.state* on the local host any more.
 Instead, it will upload the *terraform.state* file to the S3 bucket after any changes take place locally, and download the latest copy of the state file from the S3 bucket before making any changes to infrastructure configuration.
 The result is a consistent and secure infrastructure state that is managed collaboratively by members of a team.
 No more "*terraform apply*" conflicts or state file inconsistency.

-In Terraform versions older than *1.11.0*, locking mechanism used to be handled using a *dynamodb_table* AWS resource, which is scheduled to be deprecated in later version.
+In Terraform versions older than *1.11.0*, locking mechanism used to be handled using a *dynamodb_table* AWS resource, but that is now scheduled to be deprecated in later version.
 It has been replaced by the "use_lockfile", which can be used as demonstrated above.
+By locking access to only one user at a time, the *use_lockfile* prevents multiple Terraform processes from changing infrastructure configuration concurrently.

 Finally, you need to re-initialize Terraform to let it know that its **local backend** has been changed to a **remote backend**.
 When restarted, it will detect the configuration changes,and it will start using the S3 bucket as its backend.
 ```bash